 Operating Expenses.
-Operating expenses were \$68.6 million, an increase of \$12.3 million, or 21.8%, for the three months ended March 31, 2014 compared to \$56.3 million for the same period in 2013.
+Operating expenses were \$71.4 million, an increase of \$12.7 million, or 21.6%, for the three months ended June 30, 2014 compared to \$58.7 million for the same period in 2013.
 Operating expenses were driven higher by an increase in the number of active vessels in our fleet during 2014 compared to 2013.
-Newly constructed vessels and upgraded vessels placed in-service under our 200 class OSV retrofit program since March 2013 accounted for approximately \$11.2 million, or 91%, of the higher operating cost.
-Aggregate cash operating expenses for our vessels are projected to be in the approximate annual range of \$295.0 million to \$310.0 million for the year ending December 31, 2014.
-This annual guidance range includes roughly \$5.2 million of costs related to the conversion and repositioning of multiple vessels for international or specialty charter commitments.
-Our cash operating expense estimate is exclusive of any additional repositioning expenses we may incur that are not recoverable through charter hire in connection with the potential relocation of more of our vessels to or from international markets; or any customer-required cost-of-sales related to future contract fixtures that are typically recovered through higher dayrates.
+The increase was comprised of \$12.9 million from newly constructed vessels and upgraded vessels placed in service under our 200 class OSV retrofit program since June 2013 and a \$1.2 million increase from our four MPSVs.
+This increase was partially offset by a \$1.5 million decrease from the rest of the fleet.
+Aggregate cash operating expenses for our vessels are projected to be in the approximate annual range of \$295.0 million to \$305.0 million for the year ending December 31, 2014.
+This annual guidance range includes roughly \$5.7 million of total out-of-pocket costs related to the conversion and repositioning of multiple vessels for international or specialty charter commitments.
+Our cash operating expense estimate is exclusive of any additional repositioning expenses we may incur that are not recoverable through charter hire in connection with the potential relocation of more of our current spot vessels into international markets or back to the GoM; or any customer-required cost-of-sales related to future contract fixtures that are typically recovered through higher dayrates.

 Depreciation and Amortization.
-Depreciation and amortization was \$9.9 million, or 51.2%, higher for the three months ended March 31, 2014 compared to the same period in 2013.
-This increase is primarily due to \$4.3 million of incremental amortization recorded for the accelerated regulatory drydocking of vessels that are expected to relocate to foreign markets from the GoM.
-Depreciation was \$2.4 million higher due to the contribution of six newbuild OSVs that were placed in service on various dates since June 2013, as well as the higher cost basis of six upgraded vessels redelivered to the Company under its 200 class OSV retrofit program.
-Depreciation and amortization expense is expected to continue to increase from current levels as the vessels under our current newbuild program are placed in-service and when any newly constructed vessels undergo their initial 30-month and 60-month recertifications.
+Depreciation and amortization was \$6.6 million, or 31.7%, higher for the three months ended June 30, 2014 compared to the same period in 2013.
+This increase is primarily due to \$2.9 million of incremental depreciation due to the contribution of seven newbuild OSVs that were placed in service on various dates since June 2013, as well as the higher cost basis of six upgraded vessels redelivered under our 200 class OSV retrofit program.
+The increase in amortization expense is primarily due to incremental amortization recorded for the accelerated regulatory drydocking of seven vessels, as well as a higher per-vessel average in shipyard costs for vessel regulatory drydockings given the shift in fleet mix to a higher percentage of much larger high-spec vessels.
+Depreciation and amortization expense is expected to continue to increase from current levels as the vessels under our current newbuild program are placed in service and when any newly constructed vessels undergo their initial 30-month and 60-month recertifications.

 General and Administrative Expense.
-General and administrative, or G&A, expenses of \$13.7 million, or 10.0% of revenues, increased by \$0.7 million during the three months ended March 31, 2014 compared to same period in 2013.
+General and administrative, or G&A, expenses of \$15.5 million, or 9.1% of revenues, increased by \$2.2 million during the three months ended June 30, 2014 compared to same period in 2013.
 This increase in G&A expenses was primarily attributable to the growth of our shoreside support team related to our on-going newbuild program and expanding international operations.
-Our general and administrative expenses are expected to be in the approximate annual range of \$58 million to \$61 million for the year ending December 31, 2014, commensurate with our pending fleet growth and expanding international operations.
+Our G&A expenses are expected to be in the approximate annual range of \$59 million to \$62 million for the year ending December 31, 2014, commensurate with our pending fleet growth and expanding international operations.
 However, we still expect our G&A expenses as a percentage of revenues, or G&A margin, to remain within the historical range of our domestic public company OSV peer group.